 Employee housing.
-Housing meeting the definition provided by California Health and Safety Code Section 17008, and as may be amended.
+Housing meeting the definition provided by California Health and Safety Code Section 17008, and as may be amended. providing accommodations for six or fewer employees, and.
 Employee Housing providing accommodations for six or fewer employees shall be deemed a single-family structure and a residential use of the property by a single household per the requirements of Section 17021.5 of the California Health and Safety Code.